-Olympic golf teams by nation: All the players competing at Paris 2024
+Olympic golf teams by nation: All the players in the field at Paris 2024

 All the golfers who will be competing in men’s and women’s golf at the 2024 Olympics in Paris.

-The U.S. Open concluded the qualification process for the men’s golf competition at the 2024 Olympics in Paris, while the women’s qualifying came to a close a week later at the KPMG Women’s PGA Championship.
+The US Open concluded the men’s golf competition qualification process at the 2024 Olympics in Paris, while the women’s qualifying ended a week later at the KPMG Women’s PGA Championship.

 60 women and 60 men earned a spot in Paris and will battle it out over four rounds at Le Golf National in August.